BroadbandForum/usp/specification/extensions/software-module-management/index.md

 <a id='uuid' />

 An important aspect of the UUID is that it might be generated by either the Controller and provided to the device as part of the Install command, or generated by the device either if the Controller does not provide a UUID in the Install command or if the DU is Installed outside USP-based management, such as at the factory or via a LAN-side mechanism (e.g. UPnP DM).
 Because the UUID is meant to uniquely identify a DU across a population of devices, it is important that the UUID be the same whether generated by the Controller or the device.
-In order to ensure this, the UUID is generated (whether by Controller or device) according to the rules defined by [RFC 4122](https://tools.ietf.org/html/rfc4122) Version 5 (Name-Based) and Annex H of [TR-069][2].
+In order to ensure this, the UUID is generated (whether by Controller or device) according to the rules defined by [RFC 4122](https://tools.ietf.org/html/rfc4122) Version 5 (Name-Based) and the [Device:2 Data Model for TR-069 Devices and USP Agents][1].
 The following are some possible scenarios:

 * The DU is Installed via USP with a Controller generated UUID and is subsequently Updated/Uninstalled via USP.
 All post-Install management actions require the UUID to address the DU, which is retained across version changes.